Sékou Condé (footballer, born 1993)

 Sékou Condé (born 9 June 1993) is a Guinean professional footballer who plays as a defender for French Championnat National 3 club Châtellerault.

 Club career

-After playing in the Ukrainian and Israeli football clubs in August 2015, Condé signed a contract with FC Olimpik Donetsk and made his debut in the Ukrainian Premier League in the match against FC Oleksandriya on 15 August 2015.
+After playing in the Ukrainian and Israeli football clubs in August 2015, Condé signed a contract with Olimpik Donetsk and made his debut in the Ukrainian Premier League in the match against Oleksandriya on 15 August 2015.

 International career

-In September 2015, Condé was called up for the Guinea national football team in the games against Algeria on 9 October and Morocco on 12 October.
+In September 2015, Condé was called up for the Guinea national team in the games against Algeria on 9 October and Morocco on 12 October.